DBCDK/hejmdal/README.md

   By using `agencytype` the list can be filtered to only contain one of the two types.
 Set `agencytype=folk` to exclude Forskningsbiblioteker and `agencytype=forsk` to exclude Folkebiblioteker.

-- `/logout` eller `/logout?returnurl=someRelativeCallBackUrl`
+- `/logout` or `/logout?returnurl=someRelativeCallBackUrl`
 The users session is removed.
 The returnurl contains the relative callback url for the calling service.
 If the user session contains information from an identityprovider which has some special login/logout style, a message is presented with information about how the user should handle this - some identity providers do not support a logout operation, so in order to logout properly, the user has to close all browser windows.

+If a full URL (including http(s)://) is specified in `returnurl` it will be used without any modification on the logout page.